Related Posts: The Pictographs of Little Missinaibi Lake

 As we came to the end our thoughts turned to a campsite for the night.
 Our initial trajectory to an island campsite 1.5 kilometers to the north was changed when we saw the closer – and inviting – Red Granite Point site, complete with some horizontal rock frontage.

-And an added bonus – as the afternoon turned into evening we were treated to the view of Fairy Point glowing as the setting sun lit it up.
+And an added bonus – as the afternoon turned into the evening we were treated to the view of Fairy Point glowing as the setting sun lit it up.
 Had we been more on the ball we would have paddled back over there for some “Golden Hour” shots of the pictographs.
 It would have given us a chance to see some of the many panels and rock images that escaped our view.
 Instead, Helinox chairs in service, we sat on that rock patio of ours and sipped on our maple whisky.
-We had paddled less than ten kilometers and visted three pictograph sites and the wind and rain never dialed it up beyond “gentle” – what a great day it had turned out to be!
+We had paddled less than ten kilometers and visited three pictograph sites and the wind and rain never dialled it up beyond “gentle” – what a great day it had turned out to be!

 More Info On Fairy Point:

 Bill Steer (aka Backroads Bill) has an excellent article on the Fairy Point site.
 Click above on the header to Steer’s website to access the article – or click on the title – The Rock Fairies – Spiritual Pictograph Site.

 My post relied heavily on Dewdney’s research and drawings.
 To provide easy access to the pages of Dewdney’s Indian Rock Paintings Of The Great Lakes that deal with Fairy Point, I created a pdf file of the relevant pages.
 You can download the 1.6 Mb pdf document here.